stove-labs/wrapped-xtz-sdk/README.md

 This SDK for TypeScript and JavaScript enables you to interact with Tezos smart contracts of the [Wrapped-XTZ](https://github.com/stakerdao/wrapped-xtz) project by StakerDAO.

-> 🚧 This software is under development and not yet published.
-Below are the instructions to build it locally. 🚧
+> 🚧 This software is still under development and not released. 🚧

 ```sh
 git clone https://github.com/stove-labs/wrapped-xtz-sdk folder-name